pmitros/school-committee/README.md

     and for the [European
     Commission](https://publications.europa.eu/en/publication-detail/-/publication/94cb5fc8-473e-11e7-aea8-01aa75ed71a1/language-en/format-PDF/source-31396079).
 I
-    served as an expert on issues concerning privacy, uses/misuses of assessment, as well as use of big data in education.
+    served as an expert on issues concerning privacy, uses/misuses of assessment, as well as the use of big data in education.
 * **Business experience**.
 I was a co-founder or key early employee at three new organizations, all of which crossed the $100 million mark.
 I want to bring that organizational experience back to help empower and support teachers, students, and parents to improve our school system.
 * **Academic experience**.
-I hold BS, MS, and Ph.D degrees, all from MIT.
+I hold BS, MS, and Ph.D. degrees, all from MIT.
 My [academic lineage](http://mitros.org/p/#geneaology) includes educators such as [Jerry Sussman](https://en.wikipedia.org/wiki/Gerald_Jay_Sussman) and [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert). ( [Read more](academic.md) )
-* I am a CPSD parent, and have been a resident of Cambridge for most of my life.
+* I am a CPSD parent and have been a resident of Cambridge for most of my life.

 I've seen good ideas and bad ideas in educational systems all around